mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Give all enemy minions -1/-1 for every Pillar on the field.

 name:     Void Pulse
 text:     Deal 2 damage to enemy General.
-Restore 3 Health to your General.
+Restore 3❤️ to your General.

 name:     Wraithling
 text: